Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Alternatives to Codeine

 If you’ve had a true allergic reaction to codeine, you shouldn’t take more.
 People with mild reactions may have better results with an opioid from another class.
-But those who had life-threatening reactions to codeine may not be willing or able to risk their health by using a similar drug.
+But those who had life-threatening reactions to codeine may not be willing or able to risk their health by using a similar opioid drug.

 If you have long-term, chronic pain, opioids may not be the best choice available.
 Some people find that physical therapy, massage or yoga are more effective methods of pain control, and they don’t come with the overdose risks attached to opioids.
+However, if nothing else works, your doctor may prescribe a synthetic opioid like fentanyl.[2]

 Ask your doctor about your solutions.
 Together, you can find a treatment plan that’s right for your body and your pain.